 • 96% of students received merit-/need-based aid for 2017–2018.

-At The College of New Rochelle, education is about more than the degree.
 It’s about gaining the knowledge and leadership skills needed for a fulfilling and successful career.
 Located in suburban Westchester County, just 16 miles north of Manhattan, CNR offers students a unique academic environment in which to learn.
 Our tree-lined campus combines century-old historic buildings with technology-rich facilities, and our proximity to New York City gives students easy access to rich and diverse intellectual, cultural, and professional opportunities.
 Students leave CNR confident in their leadership skills and prepared to succeed in their careers and contribute to society in meaningful ways.

 School of Arts & Sciences